SpaceG/spaceg.github.io/_posts/2015-04-04-meta-IE8-9-10-11-compatibility-view-X-UA-serverbased-internet-explorer.markdown

 }
 </pre></pre></div>

+<strong>Warning:</strong> The introduced with Internet Explorer 6 CompatMode property has been deprecated in favor document mode.
+Scripts that are based on CompatMode will continue to work in Internet Explorer 8, but should be switched to the use of document mode to vozubeugen problems later.

 <blockquote>
 	"For every Developer is the Internet Explorer from Microsoft the badest Explorer of all the Time.! - Word -"
 </blockquote>